gamegineer/dev/org.gamegineer.builder/product/README.txt

 All commands are available from the main menu at the top of the screen.
 Context-sensitive commands are available from a popup menu that is activated using the appropriate keyboard and/or mouse trigger of your operating system (e.g. right-clicking the mouse on Windows).

 The table consists of a collection of card piles.
 Use the Add Card Pile and Remove Card Pile commands to add/remove card piles to/from the table, respectively.
 A card pile can be given the input focus by left-clicking it with the mouse.
 A green border will appear around the pile to indicate it has the input focus.
 Most commands will be executed in the context of the focused card pile.
 Card piles can be moved by holding down the CONTROL key while left-clicking and dragging a card pile with the mouse.
+The entire table can be moved by left-clicking and dragging anywhere on the green surface.
+The Reset Table Origin command will reset the table origin to the window origin.

 A card pile consists of a collection of cards.
 Use the Add Card and Remove Card commands to add/remove cards to/from a card pile, respectively.
 Alternatively, the Add Deck command can be used to add an entire deck of cards to a card pile at once.
 The Flip Card command will toggle the orientation (face up or face down) of the card at the top of the card pile.
+The Layout command will change the arrangement of the cards in the card pile.
 All of these commands are executed in the context of the focused card pile.
 Cards can be moved from one card pile to another by left-clicking and dragging a card with the mouse.
+When the Stacked layout is active, only the top card can be selected and moved.
+When any of the Accordian layouts are active, left-clicking and dragging a card will move the selected card and all cards above it as a single unit.